dlotfi/MedOODFlow/medood/README.md

 # MedOOD Datasets
 MedOOD is a comprehensive collection of medical datasets designed to benchmark and evaluate out-of-distribution (OOD) detection in the medical imaging domain.
-Building base on the [MedicOOD](https://github.com/benolmbrt/MedicOOD), MedOOD includes curated datasets from diverse medical imaging modalities, providing a robust foundation for developing and testing OOD detection models in real-world healthcare scenarios.
+Building base on the [MedicOOD](https://github.com/benolmbrt/MedicOOD), MedOOD includes curated datasets from diverse medical imaging modalities and other distributional shifts relevant to clinical practice, providing a robust foundation for developing and testing OOD detection models in real-world healthcare scenarios.

 ## Installation